Vijaya9418/android-interview-quetions/README.md

 class MainActivity : AppCompatActivity() {

     override fun onCreate(savedInstanceState: Bundle?) {

         super.onCreate(savedInstanceState)

         setContentView(R.layout.activity_main)

-        // Calling the extension function on the Context class (in this case, the Activity) showToast("Hello, World!")
+        // Calling the extension function on the Context class (in this case, the Activity)

+        showToast("Hello, World!")
+    }

+}

+45. What are high order function in kotlin?

+   It is a concept in programming language that can take one or more function as its parameter or can return it as aresult.
+So these functions are often reffered as callback functions or a function argument.
+A high-order function can generate and return a new function as its result.
+The returned function can be assigned to a variable or used immediately.

+High-order functions provide a powerful way to abstract and encapsulate behavior in functional programming paradigms.
+They enable code reusability, modularity, and the creation of more expressive and flexible code structures.
+Common examples of high-order functions include map, filter, and reduce in functional programming languages like JavaScript and Python.

+46. What is open keyword in kotlin?

+   Open keyword is use to declare a class, function or property for extension or overriding.
+By default, classes and their members in Kotlin are final, meaning they cannot be inherited or overridden.
+However, when a class, function, or property is marked as open, it allows other classes to inherit from it or override its behavior.

+   Example:-

+open class Animal {

+    open fun makeSound() {

+        println("The animal makes a sound")

+    }
+}

+class Cat : Animal() {

+    override fun makeSound() {

+        println("Meow!")

     }
 }